scala-native/scala-native/docs/lib/libc.rst

 Scala Native provides bindings for a core subset of the `C standard library <https://en.cppreference.com/w/c/header>`_.

-Currently the bindings follow the C99 standard (ISO/IEC 9899:1999).
+The project now tracks the *C11 standard (ISO/IEC 9899:2011)* but currently most bindings are from the *C99 standard (ISO/IEC 9899:1999)*.

 ============== ==================================
 C Header       Scala Native Module